M1 Finance vs Betterment - Which is Better for You?

 Which Management Service Performs Better?

-While I’d like to answer this question, currently any answer I could provide would be misleading at best, and potentially harmful at worst.
+While we’d like to answer this question, currently any answer we could provide would be misleading at best, and potentially harmful at worst.
 The reason being, both of these companies/brokerages have only been around a handful of years and don’t have a long track record to compare and contrast against.

 So is there ANY reason to use Betterment over M1 Finance?